Singapore – a city in the garden

 A further amuse-bouche was cep sabayon with fresh walnuts and lovage and displayed in a cafetiere was a wild mushroom tea poured out at the table by the waiter, the cep sabayon itself was excellent.
 Breads are made in the kitchen and consisted of a series of rolls: black truffle brioche, black olive roll, sourdough roll and baguette.
 The breads were pleasant.

 A single scallop had nice flavour but was was a bit overcooked, served with a pea puree and a watery tarragon nage.
-Boudin blanc of young pheasant had pleasant texture but surprisingly little flavour, served with rather tasteless small trompette mushrooms and a little Madeira sauce.
-Hmm.
 Later on we had rib of beef thas was really yummy, served with artichokes, confit tomatoes.

-Caramelised honey pear was pleasant enough, served with a good ginger ice cream and butter shortbread.
+Final: Honey pear pleasant enough, served with a good ginger ice cream and butter shortbread.